In Vitro Fertilisation

 When is IVF the optimal choice?

-• When other treatment have failed
+• When other treatments have failed

 • When you have been trying for a long time